-Protecting your property from wildfire
+Protecting your property from wildfire - FireSmart can help!

 A wind-driven wildland fire, out of control and moving fast can quickly spread from the forest to threaten your family’s safety, home and property.
 In addition, wildland fire can damage or destroy a variety of farm assets including barns and service buildings, crops and feed, fences and corrals.
 Livestock and other farm animals are also at risk from wildland fire.
 Some wildfires simply cannot be controlled, due to terrain, fuels, wind, concern for firefighter safety, and other factors.
 But there are things you, the property owner, can do to protect yourself.